SachinAgarwal1337/google-places-api/README.md

 * [Place Autocomplete](#place-autocomplete) This service is Used to automatically fill in the name and/or address of a place as you type.
 * [Query Autocomplete](#query-autocomplete) This service is Used to provide a query prediction service for text-based geographic searches, by returning suggested queries as you type.
 * [Place Add](#place-add) This service Used to Add/Delete a place to Google's Place database
+* [Place Photo](#place-photo) This gives you access to the millions of photos stored in the Google's Places database
 * [Additional Methods](#additional-methods) Additional Methods Available.

 # Installation